ihmeuw-msca/pypkg/README.md

 # This is a template package

-Please replace `toreplace` by your own package name.
+Please replace `pypkg` by your own package name.